-Phytoplankton biomass (measured as chlorophyll-a) ranged from below the analytical detection limit (<0.1 μ g/L) to 0.4 μ g/L in surface waters across all compliance sites.
-Phytoplankton biomass did not exceed three times the median of historical reference site data (0.6 μ g/L from 2003-2022: yellow dashed line in Figure 7) on any occasion during the non-river flow period, meeting the EQG.
+Phytoplankton biomass (measured as chlorophyll-a) ranged from 0.2 to 0.4 μ g/L in surface waters across all compliance sites.
+Phytoplankton biomass did not exceed three times the median of historical reference site data (0.6 μ g/L from 2003-2022: yellow dashed line in Figure 3.2) on any occasion during the non-river flow period, meeting the EQG.

-- 1. Water quality monitoring occurred at compliance sites C5-C9 on 20 January, C11-C15 on 16 February and C13-C16, C1 on 16 March 2022, as a result of prevailing currents at the time of sampling. - 2.
-Dark grey bars indicate sites relevant to the Environmental Quality Guideline (EQG) for phytoplankton biomass. - 3.
-Yellow dashed line represents 3 times the median chlorophyll-a concentration of historical reference site data which is the Environmental Quality Guideline (0.6 μg/L) for phytoplankton biomass.
+- 1. Water quality monitoring occurred at compliance sites C11-C15 on 10 January, C11-C15 on 8 February and C13-C16, C1 on 16 March 2023, as a result of prevailing currents at the time of sampling. - 2.
+Dark grey bars indicate sites relevant to the Environmental Quality Guideline (EQG) for phytoplankton biomass.

+3. Yellow dashed line represents 3 times the median chlorophyll-a concentration of historical reference site data which is the Environmental Quality Guideline (0.6 μg/L) for phytoplankton biomass.

-Figure 7 Phytoplankton biomass at compliance and reference sites in 2022 around Bunbury ocean outlet
+Figure 3.2 Phytoplankton biomass at compliance and reference sites in 2023 around Bunbury ocean outlet